roy-natsir/orchis-project/packages/frontend/README.md

 ## Frontend DApp

-The Next.js frontend for the Eripmav Portfolio DApp.
+The Next.js frontend for the Orchis Portfolio DApp.

 ## Tech Stack